PAIDiPaidThis.com

 How much does a wedding dress cost in the UK?

-The wedding dress carries a lot of emotional weight and a wide price range to match, from high-street rails to designer boutiques.
-The headline price is rarely the final one, since alterations, accessories and sometimes a second outfit sit on top.
-Here is what brides actually pay and how to find the dress without overpaying for the label.
+The wedding dress carries more emotional weight than any other line in the budget, and the price range to match is enormous, from high-street rails to designer boutiques.
+The number on the price tag is rarely the number you actually pay, because alterations, accessories and sometimes a second outfit for the evening all sit on top of it.
+Here is what brides actually pay, where the extra costs hide, and how to find the dress without paying full whack for the label.

 The quick version

-- Dress prices span an enormous range, from high-street to designer boutique
+• Dress prices span an enormous range, from high-street to designer boutique, and the same silhouette can turn up at both ends

-- The quoted price is usually before alterations, which almost every dress needs
+• The quoted price is usually before alterations, which almost every dress needs, sometimes more than one round of fittings

-- Sample sales and ex-display gowns offer designer styles at a fraction of the price
+• Sample sales, trunk shows and ex-display gowns put designer styles within reach at a fraction of the boutique price

-- Accessories like a veil, shoes and jewellery are extra and add up
+• Accessories such as a veil, shoes, jewellery and a going-away outfit are extra and quietly add up

-- Ordering can take months, so timing matters as much as budget
+• Ordering a made-to-order gown can take months, so timing matters as much as budget, especially if your date is less than a year out

 What people actually paid